colinbrislawn/q2-forums/31229/README.md

 Run on full fna file from origional post.

-With the addition of `--p-read-orientation 'same'` the results are consistantl(ly better!)
+With the addition of `--p-read-orientation 'same'` the results are consistant and better!

 ```sh
 sh build-HOMD-v4.sh